nicoverbruggen/phpmon/README.md

 ## 🖥 System requirements

-PHP Monitor is a universal application that runs on Apple Silicon *and* Intel-based Macs.
+PHP Monitor is a universal application that runs on Apple Silicon **and** Intel-based Macs.

 * macOS 10.15 Catalina or higher (works on macOS 11 Big Sur)
-* PHP 7.4 installed with Homebrew 2.x
+* The brew formula `php` has to be installed (which version it is, is detected)
 * Laravel Valet 2.x

-_Please note that future versions of PHP will not work automatically, minor changes are required to add support for newer versions of PHP._
+_Please note that future versions of PHP will not work automatically, minor changes are usually required to add support for newer versions of PHP._

 ## 🚀 How to install